Ragdoll cat Lifespan| origin | History and major health Problem

 how long do ragdoll cats live

-lifespan of ragdoll cat is long so you need to be prepared because a longer lifespan means more time to care for and more money to spend.
+Ragdoll life expectancy is long so you need to be prepared because a longer lifespan means more time to care for and more money to spend.
 The average lifespan of a ragdoll cat can range from 12 to 16 years.
-Some ragdoll owners have reported that their cats have lived for more than 20 years.
+Some ragdoll owners have reported that their cats have lived for over 20 years.
 If you also want to give your fluffy friend a good and long life, you will have to pay a lot of attention to his health and lifestyle.

 ragdoll cat with blue eyes